Chinchillas sleep a lot.

 Do Chinchillas Like Light When They Sleep?

-Chinchillas sleep often and it is just part of owning a chinchilla that you will need to get used to if you are planning to purchase a chinchilla in the near future.
+Chinchillas sleep often and it is just part of owning a chinchilla.
+You will need to get used to this, if you are a new owner or are planning to purchase a chinchilla in the near future.

 In most circumstances, there is nothing to worry about.